A Stolen Heart

 as a three-year-old toddler.

 click cover for book page / click title beneath cover for buy link

-After she left, Luc stepped back.
+After she left, Luc motioned to the boy.
 "It's safe to come out now.
 She's gone."

-Sticking one finger in his mouth, the boy crept forward, peeked around the door, and burst into tears.
+Sticking one finger into his mouth, the boy crept forward, peeked around the door, and burst into tears.

 Even Luc, whose experience with children could be recorded on his palm, could tell his cry reflected genuine relief.
 The boy had been terrified.

 Monster chasing him indeed.
 What had that woman done?

 The little one ran, but instead of heading for the door, he made a beeline for Luc and threw both arms around one of his legs, sobbing.